R

 The Bioconductor project provides a curated set of R packages for bioinformatics which are often closer to the bleeding-edge version number than those included in the latest R release.

-Users who instead wish to manage their own set of Bioconductor packages from scratch can do so by following the instructions above to install the BiocManager R package.
+Users who wish to manage their own set of Bioconductor packages from scratch can do so by following the instructions above to install the BiocManager R package.
 For example, inside an interactive R session running on a compute node:

 > install.packages("BiocManager")